CK Travels

 2. Kingly Court

-Kingly Court is a cool restaurant and bar complex just off Carnaby Street in Soho based over three levels, home to Cahoots, Dishoom, Shoryu, The Good Egg and many other delicious food and drink joints.
+Kingly Court is a cool restaurant and bar complex just off Carnaby Street in Soho based over three levels, home to Cahoots, Dishoom, Shoryu, The Good Egg and many other delicious London food court and drink joints.

 It is always a nice atmosphere at Kingly Court as a lot of the restaurants have outdoor terraces in the courtyard meaning it is always abuzz with conversation and nice food smells.